Junjie-Dylan-Yang/Data-Wrangling-Project/README.md

 # Data-Wrangling-Project: Tuition VS Salary
 Is College worthy?
-Is paying tuition a good invest for your future?
+Is paying tuition a good investment for your future?

 ### Dataset Source

-*Tuition and fees* by college/university for 2018-2019 from the [Chronicle of Higher Education](https://www.chronicle.com/interactives/tuition-and-fees).
+*tuition_cost*: is from "College tuition, Diversity, and Pay" in rfordatascience/tidetuesday/2020-03-10, which is originally acquired from the US Department of Education and the [Chronicle of Higher Education](https://www.chronicle.com/interactives/tuition-and-fees).

-*Diversity* by college/university from the [Chronicle of Higher Education](https://www.chronicle.com/interactives/student-diversity-2016).
+*student_diversity*: student_diversity by college/university, along with school type, degree length, state, in-state vs out-of-stateby college/university is from the [Chronicle of Higher Education](https://www.chronicle.com/interactives/student-diversity-2016).

-*Salary potential* data comes from [payscale.com](https://www.payscale.com/college-salary-report/best-schools-by-state/bachelors/new-hampshire).
+*Best_School* data comes from [payscale.com](https://www.payscale.com/college-salary-report/best-schools-by-state).

-*House Price Index* *Mortgage Rates* data from [Freddie Mac House Price Index at both the State and National level](http://www.freddiemac.com/research/indices/house-price-index.page).

-*Mortgage Rates* data from [Freddie Mac House Price Index at both the State and National level](http://www.freddiemac.com/research/indices/house-price-index.page).
+*historical_tuition*: is from "College tuition, Diversity, and Pay" in rfordatascience/tidetuesday/2020-03-10, which is originally acquired from the [National Center for Education Statistics](https://nces.ed.gov/fastfacts/display.asp?id=76).